Monza Circuit

-The Monza Circuit, officially called the Autodromo Nazionale Monza (it), is a 5.793 km race track near the city of Monza, north of Milan, in Italy.
-Built in 1922, it was the world's third purpose-built motor racing circuit after Brooklands and Indianapolis and the oldest in mainland Europe.
+The Monza Circuit, officially called the Autodromo Nazionale di Monza (it), is a 5.793 km race track near the city of Monza, north of Milan, in Italy.
+Built in 1922, it was the world's fourth purpose-built motor racing circuit after Aspendale, Brooklands and Indianapolis, and the oldest in mainland Europe.
 The circuit's biggest event is the Italian Grand Prix.
-With the exception of the 1980 running when the track was closed while undergoing refurbishment, the race has been hosted there since 1949.
+With the exception of the 1980 running when the track was closed while undergoing refurbishment, the race has been hosted there since 1949, being one of only three other tracks (namely Silverstone, Monaco, and Spa), to consistently feature on the Formula One calendar since its inaugural season.
 The circuit is also known as "the Temple of Speed" due to its long straights and high-speed corners.

 Built in the Royal Villa of Monza park in a woodland setting, the site has three tracks – the 5.793 km Grand Prix track, the 2.405 km Junior track, and a 4.250 km high speed oval track with steep bankings, which was left unused for decades and had been decaying until it was restored in the 2010s.
-The major features of the main Grand Prix track include the Curva Grande, the Curva di Lesmo, the Variante Ascari and the Curva Alboreto (formerly Curva Parabolica).
-The high speed curve, Curva Grande, is located after the Variante del Rettifilo which is located at the end of the front straight or Rettifilo Tribune, and is usually taken flat out by Formula One cars.
+The major features of the main Grand Prix track include the Curva Grande, the Curva di Lesmo, the Variante Ascari, and the Curva Alboreto (formerly Curva Parabolica).
+The high-speed curve, Curva Grande, is located after the Variante del Rettifilo, which is located at the end of the front straight or Rettifilo Tribune, and is usually taken flat out by Formula One cars.